 - About Plattsburgh

 Graduate Federal Aid Programs include Work-Study, TEACH Grants, Direct PLUS Loans, Direct Student Loans, and Perkins Loans.
 Graduate students must maintain satisfactory academic progress in order to remain eligible for these aid programs.
 At the end of each semester, the Financial Aid Office (FAO) evaluates whether graduate students satisfy federal and state academic standards (see below).
-If a student fails any of these standards, FAO forwards the student a courtesy letter and may be required to cancel all financial aid for which the student is ineligible.
+If a student fails any of these standards, the FAO forwards the student a courtesy letter and may be required to cancel all financial aid for which the student is ineligible.

 The first time a student fails a federal standard, the student is automatically assigned a warning semester and continues to receive federal aid during this warning semester.
 Students may only receive aid one time on warning.